agallem/custom-Histogram-Powerbi/README.md

 # Power BI Histogram Visual

+This project is a work in progress.
+I am currently working on adding more features.

 This is a custom Power BI visual for creating interactive histogram charts.
 Built using **D3.js**, **TypeScript**, and the **Power BI Custom Visual SDK**.

 ## Features